-yeule - ‘soft scars’ review: operating miles ahead of their peers
+yeule - ‘softscars’ review: operating miles ahead of their peers

-It’s impressive how yeule, real name Nat Cmiel, has become one of the boldest voices in hyperpop given the genre’s boundary-breaking standard.
+It’s impressive how yeule, real name Nat Ćmiel, has become one of the boldest voices in hyperpop given the genre’s boundary-breaking standard.
 Their 2022 album ‘Glitch Princess’ garnered critical acclaim as they documented their growing derealisation, body dysmorphia and drug use.
 It was a somewhat uneven record, oscillating between soft emo-pop standouts like ‘Don’t Be So Hard On Your Beauty’ and ending on a surprising four-hour ambient track; clearly not for the weak of heart.
 On ‘soft scars’, yeule trades hits and misses for refined, focussed swings in a project that confronts their humanity in beautifully unexpected ways.

 The traumatic overdose and death of a close friend diffuses through the entire record, and it has clearly changed yeule in ways both philosophical and artistic.
 That’s evident in the opening track ‘x w x’, which lures you in with its music box intro then explodes into a chorus of raging shoegaze guitars.
 Yeule’s typically soft, breathy voice descends into tormented screaming as they admit defeat: “Soft scars on my skin/Silicone, porcelain/I’m not one of them/Love you ‘till the end”.